-How to buy Loopring online – a step-by-step guide
+How to buy LRC online – a step-by-step guide

-The best place to buy and hold cryptocurrency is through an exchange.
+The best place to find cryptocurrency is through an exchange.
 This way, you get to own the coins themselves.
 There are many different types of exchange with slightly different features, but have a look around and pick one with a good reputation that’s easy to use.
 A couple of our favourite ones are:

-- BitPanda: BitPanda is another exchange you can use to buy coins in fiat currency as well as other cryptos.
+- BitPanda: BitPanda is another exchange you can use, and lets you deposit fiat currency as well as cryptocurrency to get started.
 Signing up gives you access to your own wallet to store your coins in as well.
 Sign up for BitPanda today >

 Step 2.
 Sign up and fund your account

-To be able to buy coins you have to set up an account first.
+You have to set up an account to be able to use an exchange.
 Normally this is a quick and easy process, you just need to enter some contact details like an email address and phone number.
 Some platforms also ask for a form of ID as verification.